 “Cement, power, and paper and pulp are the main industrial sectors, but the glass sector is also relevant and is a geographically well-defined cluster in close proximity to the onshore potential storage sites,” says Prof Carneiro.

 A glass factory in the Marinha Grande cluster is considering CO2 capture - information which emerged in Regional Stakeholder Committees (RSCs) held by STRATEGY CCUS.
 CIMPOR, a partner in STRATEGY CCUS, meanwhile, has plans for a pilot project at its Souselas cement plant, one of five in the region.
-According to the scenarios developed in STRATEGY CCUS, this pilot capture plant could start operating in 2028-2030, with capture capacity of up to 100 Kt a year.
+According to the scenarios developed in STRATEGY CCUS, this pilot capture plant could start operating in 2028-2030, with a capture capacity of up to 100 Kt a year.
 Earlier analyses identified the cement sector as the most promising route for deploying CCS in Portugal, a conclusion confirmed in STRATEGY CCUS.
 The earlier studies also suggest a CCU business case could exist for the paper and pulp sector to capture CO2 for use in other industries.

 Where transport is needed between the CO2 capture and storage points, many industrial installations in the region have access to railway networks; some can also make use of ports or piers.
 Most are also in the vicinity of a natural gas pipeline network.